 Some methods can help you estimate, such as wrapping the yarn around the needle as many times as you need stitches or casting on 10 to 20 stitches, ripping them out then multiplying that length over however many stitches you need.
-I have to admit that I usually guess at an amount of yarn.
-Later, I'll realize I don't have enough yarn for the stitches I need, but even then I won't do a proper estimate, and it might take me several times before I get the proper number of stitches.
+We admit you can guess at an amount of yarn.
+However, you may come to realize you don't have enough yarn for the stitches you need.

 To do it you'll need the knitting needle you're casting on to and two balls of the same yarn (or use a center-pull ball and work with both ends).

 To begin, leave a short tail of each yarn and make a slip knot, holding both strands together.
 This will not count as a stitch and will be removed later.Continue to 2 of 3 below.

 Now that you have both strands of yarn attached to the needle, all you have to do is perform the long-tail cast on as you normally would, holding one strand of yarn around your thumb and the other around your index finger.

 As you can see from the picture, the yarn that is around the thumb comes back to the front of the palm, and the yarn around the index finger comes back to the front as well.
 You can also hold down both strands lightly with your ring finger, but you may find a way to do this that is easier.

 Once you have the yarn in place on your hand, it's a simple matter of putting the needle under the strand on your thumb, going over the strand that's over the index finger and looping back underneath and pulling the stitch through.
 It doesn't sound simple, but if you're familiar with the long-tail cast on—and you should be before you try it this way—it is.